-9. Restructuring
+7. Restructuring

-On August 8, 2022, we announced a strategic reduction in workforce of approximately 20% to focus our activities as an organization centered on research and development.
-The workforce reduction is expected to include total restructuring charges of \$6.3 million, comprised primarily of severance payments, wages for the 60-day notice period in accordance with the California Worker Adjustment and Retraining Notification Act and continuing health care coverage for a period of time after separation.
+In August 2022, we announced a reduction in workforce of approximately 20% to focus our activities as an organization centered on research and development.
+The workforce reduction included total restructuring charges of \$6.0 million, comprised primarily of severance payments, wages for the 60-day notice period in accordance with the California Worker Adjustment and Retraining Notification Act and continuing health care coverage for a period of time after separation.
 In most cases, the severance payments were paid as a lump sum in October 2022.
 Certain of the notified employees had employment agreements which provided for separation benefits in the form of salary continuation; these benefits will be paid between October 2022 and November 2023.
 All of the costs are cash expenditures and primarily represent one-time termination benefits.